Senior Exemption / Freeze

 |Tarrant College Dist.||$50,000||0.136070||$ 68.04|

 *The amount shown for School District uses the BISD exemption and tax rate.
-If you live in KISD, exemptions and tax rates will differ.
+If you live in KISD, exemptions and tax rates differ.

 Your savings from the senior exemption will vary if tax rates were/are higher or lower in the year in which your exemption was/is granted.
 You can view a history of your annual tax payments to each entity on the Tarrant County Tax website.